-Promise Ranch supports the Professional Association of Therapeutic Horsemanship International (PATH International), which sets stringent safety and educational standards.
+Promise Ranch is a member of the Professional Association of Therapeutic Horsemanship International (PATH International), which sets stringent safety and educational standards.
 All of Promise Ranch’s instructors are PATH Intl. certified.
 Additionally, the American Hippotherapy Association (AHA) certifies Promise Ranch’s therapists.

 What are the benefits of riding and working with horses?

+Horses are great motivators!
 While riding a horse, participants are given the opportunity to feel freedom and power through movement.
 As the horse walks, the movement is transferred to the rider, providing a combination of sensory, motor, and neurological stimulation.
 This translates to stronger muscles, better balance and coordination, and improved gait.
 Just as important as the physical benefits, greater self-confidence and self-esteem can be achieved through the freedom of movement.
 The benefits of Ground Work also include improved self confidence through learning horse-handling techniques, increased awareness of self and equine body language, and improved executive functioning, Additionally, Ground Work often allows participants to develop a greater connection with the equine that may not be as attainable during a mounted lesson.

 When are sessions given?

 Sessions are offered six days a week, Monday through Saturday.
 Check out the News, Schedule, & Events tab on the website for scheduled session dates.

 Are there age and weight limits for riders?

 Children must be 2 years or older for our hippotherapy programs, and 4 years or older for our therapeutic/adaptive riding program.
 There is no upper age limit.
 Potential riders must first have an evaluation by our Occupational Therapist to ensure riding is a beneficial activity for them.
 If riding is not yet recommended, we offer Ground Work lessons and off-horse Occupational and Speech Therapies.